 EFRAG concludes that in implementing IFRS 17, there are possible synergies with Solvency II, but the extent of such synergies varies between insurers.
-In addition, no synergies are expected for building blocks that are specific to IFRS 17.
-Synergy potential is available in areas that have a high degree of commonality under the two frameworks, i.e. the elementary contract data needed to establish the cash flow projections, and actuarial systems to measure insurance liabilities.
+In addition, no synergies are expected for building blocks that are specific to IFRS 17 such as the contractual service margin which is not an element of the measurement approach for insurance liabilities under Solvency II.
+Synergy potential is available in areas that have a high degree of commonality under the two frameworks, i.e. building blocks for the measurement of the insurance liability needed to establish the cash flow projections, and actuarial systems to measure insurance liabilities.
 The potential depends, to an extent, on the differences in the starting position of insurers and the investments already made in the implementation of Solvency II.
 It also depends on the amount of effort to adapt existing actuarial systems, that were developed for the Solvency II environment, to the IFRS 17 reporting requirements.
-In conclusion, EFRAG assesses that the benefits in terms of quality of the resulting financial information expected from these specific building blocks in IFRS 17 justify the limits to potential synergies (Appendix III paragraphs 401 to 412).
+(Appendix III paragraphs 406 to 417).